diegmer/atd_serenity_bdd/README.md

 gradle clean test aggregate
 ```

 By default, the tests run with Chrome, so you will need this installed.
-Otherwise, if you prefer Explorer, modify the serenity.properties file:
+Otherwise, if you prefer Explorer :(, modify the serenity.properties file:
 ```
 webdriver.driver = chrome
 webdriver.driver = iexplorer